Eastern's TRIO McNair Program Meets or Exceeds Outcome Objectives for the 2019-2020 Department of Education Annual Performance Report

 Analisea Araya is an undergraduate student at Eastern Washington University.
 She is interested in various philosophical fields, including social and political philosophy, feminist philosophy, philosophy of education, and philosophy for children.
 As a research scholar, Analisea is interested in the way women’s voices have been left out of the western canon and how that has perpetuated […]Read More

-Lizeth Bañuelos is a senior at Eastern Washington University studying Applied Developmental Psychology and minoring in Race and Culture Studies as well as Chicana/o/x Studies.
-Her research interests is on the psychology of the Latinx community, focusing on Latinx college students and their mental health in higher education institutions.
+Lizeth Bañuelos graduated from Eastern Washington University in 2021 with a majori in Applied Developmental Psychology and two minors, one in Race and Culture Studies, the other in Chicana/o/x Studies.
+Her research interests surround the psychology of the Latinx community and discovering best practices for serving underserved populations.
 Lizeth completed an EWU McNair Summer Research Institute […]Read More

 Other research interests include: Pan-American migration crises, the deterioration of US asylumrefugee laws, the implications experienced in Latin Caribbean nations due to US neoliberal trade and economic policies, the US regime of sanctions directed toward non-compliant nation-states and other forms of coercive statecraft, the capturing of human rights movements by the neoliberal humanitarian industry, the […]Read More

-Alexandria Belen Coronado is an undergraduate at Eastern Washington University pursuing a degree in Political Science with an emphasis in Pre-Law and minoring in Anthropology.
+Alexandria Belen Coronado graduated from Eastern Washington University in 2021 with a major in Political Science and an emphasis in Pre-Law with a minor in Anthropology.
 Prior to attending EWU, she graduated from Columbia Basin College with an Associate of Arts degree.
-She is involved in the Honors Program at EWU as well as the International Affairs […]Read More
+She is involved in the Honors Program at EWU as well as the […]Read More

 Ashley Destin is currently an undergraduate at Eastern Washington University majoring in biology.
 Her passion is animal care with a focus on house cats.
 She is beginning research into the evolution of domesticated cats in comparison to larger cats.
 In the past, she volunteered in a small veterinarian clinic, working closely with surgeries and animal […]Read More

-Shawn Dufrene is a Senior at Eastern Washington University.
-Her Interdisciplinary Studies major focuses on Africana Studies with a minor in History.
-She is studying African American History as well as what it means to be white in America.
-Her goal is to become a professor of African American Studies.
-She has presented historical research […]Read More
+Shawn Dufrene was a senior at Eastern Washington University in Interdisciplinary Studies with focuses on Africana Studies and History.
+She was studying African American History as well as what it means to be white in America. he has presented historical research for the Phi Alpha Theta regional conference and the EWU Symposium, both in 2019. […]Read More

 Luis A. Martinez is a senior at Eastern Washington University majoring in Psychology and Social Work, with a certification in suicide assessment, treatment, and management.
 He is interested in studying the ways traumatic experiences interfere with everyday life.
 In the 2019-2020 academic year, Luis interned at an organization that works with those who are low-income and have faced […]Read More